forrestcai35/ChefMate/README.md

 ### Prerequisites

-Make sure you have Python 3.+ installed.
-Installation can be found at [https://www.python.org/](https://www.python.org/)
+Make sure you have Python 3.+ installed, installation can be found at [https://www.python.org/](https://www.python.org/)

 ### Installation